 3 dead after girl falls into raging river waters in Utah

-In this Monday, May 29, 2017 photo, rescue personnel search the Provo River near Provo, Utah.
-A 4-year-old girl, her mother and a good Samaritan died in Utah after the little girl fell off a rock and was swept away in a cold, fast-moving river while she was playing with her mother on Memorial Day at a canyon park, authorities said Tuesday, May 30.
-The mother and five other nearby adults jumped in to try and help.
+A 4-year-old girl, her mother and a good Samaritan died in Utah after the child fell from a rock and was swept away in a cold, fast-moving river and several people jumped in to help her, authorities said Tuesday.
+London DeDios had been playing with her mother on Memorial Day near Bridal Veil Falls when she fell.

 Add your comments below